Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Experimental Design

 \section{Experimental Design}

+We turn the compromised account detection task into a binary classification problem, where the goal is to decide whether a user account is compromised or not.
+We therefore learn a classification function, which returns 1 if an account is compromised and 0 otherwise.

-This section discusses our for research questions: \textbf{(\rom{1})} how effective the proposed language model based method is in detecting compromised accounts in a simulated environment; \textbf{(\rom{2})} how the proposed features compare to general text classification features and how to combine them; \textbf{(\rom{3})} that our proposed model outperforms state-of-the-art methods and can further improve performance by combining their feature spaces; \textbf{(\rom{4})} how effective is our method on a real (non-simulated) dataset by performing a qualitative, manual investigation.
+We set up our experiments to answer the following research questions: We first perform a feasibility analysis to \textbf{(\rom{1})} study to what extend a KL-divergence measure can detect incoherence.
+The second part of our feasibility analysis finds proof that \textbf{(\rom{2})} the average KL-divergence can be estimated by randomly sampling a certain number of points with different begin/end dates.
+Following the feasibility study, we show how effective the proposed language model based method is in detecting compromised accounts in a simulated environment.
+We show \textbf{(\rom{3})} how the proposed features compare to general state-of-the-art text classification features and how to combine them; \textbf{(\rom{4})} how our proposed features perform in comparison to other compromised account detection methods and how we can further improve performance by combining their feature spaces; \textbf{(\rom{5})} how effective is our method on a real (non-simulated) dataset by performing a qualitative, manual investigation.
+We start by introducing our dataset.